Tiny wild island

 The Troytown Maze is said to have been laid out by the son of the lighthouse keeper in 1729, but may be much older.

-Westward farm on St. Agnes is a small family farm and Scilly's only licensed distillery producing premium gin as well as apple juice, cyder and our range of '28 miles' soaps and toiletries from our own essential oils.
+Westward Farm is a small family farm and Farm Shop, and Scilly's only licensed distillery producing premium gin as well as apple juice, cyder and our range of '28 miles' soaps and toiletries from our own essential oils.

 Periglis Cottage was the home of St. Agnes's resident ornithologist Hilda M Quick (1895-1978).
 She was the author of 'Birds of the Scilly Isles' published in 1964.